Reinforcement materials in thermoplastic composites

 Great Prospects for the Development of Thermoplastic Composites

 Thermoplastic composites will also be used to produce storage tanks, lightweight structures, window frames, utility poles, railings, pipes, panels, and doors.
 The automotive industry is one of the key application areas.
 Manufacturers are focusing on improving fuel efficiency, and to this end, they are replacing metals and steel with lightweight thermoplastic composites.
-For example, carbon fiber weighs one-fifth that of steel, so it helps reduce the overall weight of the vehicle.
+For example, carbon fiber weighs one-fifth that of steel, so it helps reduce the overall weight of vehicles.